maxboeck/mxb/src/posts/webclerks-conference/2019-11-28-webclerks-conference.md

 I honestly can't think of many industries where it would have been possible to put an event like this together from scratch.
 I believe the reason this worked at all is the incredible openness displayed in the web community.

-Where international speakers come to a small local conference.
-Where sponsors support a relatively unknown event.
+Where international speakers come to a small local conference to share their knowledge.
+Where companies like mozilla support a relatively unknown event and fund inclusiveness.
 Where attendees pay it forward to enable underrepresented others to join.

 I'm happy and proud to be a part of that community.